End-of-life care: Integrated pathways

-Integrated care pathways are an organizational tool used by healthcare professionals to clearly define the roles of each team-member and coordinate how and when care will be provided.
-These pathways are utilized to ensure best practices are being utilized for end-of-life care, such as evidence-based and accepted health care protocols, and to list the required features of care for a specific diagnosis or clinical problem.
-Many institutions have a predetermined pathway for end of life care, and clinicians should be aware of and make use of these plans when possible.
+Integrated care pathways are an organizational tool used by healthcare professionals to clearly define the roles of each team member and coordinate how and when care will be provided.
+These pathways are utilized to ensure best practices for end-of-life care, such as evidence-based and accepted health care protocols, and to list the required care features for a specific diagnosis or clinical problem.
+Many institutions have a predetermined pathway for end-of-life care, and clinicians should be aware of and use these plans when possible.
+Integrated care pathways should also focus on standardizing healthcare processes while tailoring individual patient needs.
+For example, integrated pathways can be complex and promote a major change within the patient's lifestyle.
+In this case, it is essential to create a pathway that will allow an individual to maintain autonomy and their current lifestyle without making drastic changes.
+These factors can be evaluated from the Social Ecological Model.
+This model can be broken down into individual, interpersonal, organizational, community, and societal/ political factors.
+All of which can impact how an integrated pathway will be implemented.

 In the United Kingdom, end-of-life care pathways are based on the Liverpool Care Pathway.
 Originally developed to provide evidence based care to dying cancer patients, this pathway has been adapted and used for a variety of chronic conditions at clinics in the UK and internationally.
 Despite its increasing popularity, the 2016 Cochrane Review, which only analyzed one trial, showed limited evidence in the form of high-quality randomized clinical trials to measure the effectiveness of end-of-life care pathways on clinical outcomes, physical outcomes, and emotional/psychological outcomes.

 The BEACON Project group developed an integrated care pathway entitled the Comfort Care Order Set, which delineates care for the last days of life in either a hospice or acute care inpatient setting.
 This order set was implemented and evaluated in a multisite system throughout six United States Veterans Affairs Medical Centers, and the study found increased orders for opioid medication post-pathway implementation, as well as more orders for antipsychotic medications, more patients undergoing palliative care consultations, more advance directives, and increased sublingual drug administration.
 The intervention did not, however, decrease the proportion of deaths that occurred in an ICU setting or the utilization of restraints around death.